NataliaIv90/NataliaIv90/README.md

 ## 💬 Summary

-I'm Natalia, a coding newbie with big dreams and small syntax errors.
+> I'm Natalia, a coding newbie with big dreams and small syntax errors.
 I'm here to turn "I have no idea what I'm doing" into "I got this!".

-My journey into the world of web development started with a thirst for knowledge and a laptop.
-I didn't have a formal education in this field, but I was determined to learn, and I believe that passion is the most important ingredient in success.
+>

-I honed my skills by devouring YouTube tutorials, scouring through resources like developer.mozilla.org, React, TypeScript and Redux documentation...
-This self-guided approach allowed me to grasp the intricacies of frontend development at my own pace.

-Additionally, I had the privilege of attending the TechFabrique Frontend School, where I had the opportunity to learn from industry experts and collaborate with like-minded individuals.
+> I honed my skills by devouring YouTube tutorials, scouring through resources like developer.mozilla.org, React, TypeScript and Redux documentation...
+Additionally, I had the privilege of attending the **TechFabrique Frontend School**, where I had the opportunity to learn from industry experts and collaborate with like-minded individuals.
 This experience not only added to my knowledge but also reinforced the importance of teamwork and effective communication in the development process.
+>

-I believe that the world of web development is a canvas where innovation and creativity can thrive, and I'm excited to be a part of this ever-evolving journey.
+> I believe that the world of web development is a canvas where innovation and creativity can thrive, and I'm excited to be a part of this ever-evolving journey.

 ## Skills

-* HTML
-* CSS
-* JavaScript
+* HTML, CSS, JavaScript
-* React
+* React, TypeScript
 * RTK Query
-* TypeScript
 * Bootstrap
-* MUI
-* Styled components
+* MUI, Styled components
 * Git
 * Azure DevOps